QEHS-Networking/WireGuard-on-RPi/README.md

 Original Resources and Access (summaries and progressions provided below), <a href="https://github.com/QEHS-Networking/WireGuard-on-RPi#original-resources-and-special-thanks-for-this-contribution">Click Here</a>

 **Progression of Steps**
-- Why WireGuard?, <a href="https://github.com/QEHS-Networking/WireGuard-on-RPi#why-do-we-use-wire-guard-in-mercers-kitchen">Click Here</a>
+- Why WireGuard?
+How does WireGuard work? <a href="https://github.com/QEHS-Networking/WireGuard-on-RPi#why-do-we-use-wire-guard-in-mercers-kitchen">Click Here</a>
 - Hardware Setup ...
 If you know how to do the following ...
 Just do it ...
 Otherwise follow the links to other repositories, instructions and documents, <a href="https://github.com/QEHS-Networking/WireGuard-on-RPi#hardware-setup---initial-setup-only">Click Here</a>
 - WireGuard Installation Instructions, <a href="">Click Here</a>
+- DNS Redirection
+  - <a href="">NoIP<a/>: email to reactivate (green button) will come every month
+  - <a href="">Duck DNS</a>
+- Router Port Forwarding: <a href="">Example Router Instructions</a>, other routers will be different

 <a href="">Click Here</a>

 General Routine
 - SSH: use CMD.exe or PuTTy (must know IP First)